 - Comply with applicable laws, regulations, guidelines, and standards regarding safety and infection control.

-- Meet all industry registry, certification, and state licensure requirements.
+- Meet and maintain all industry registry, certification, and state licensure requirements.

 - Demonstrate critical thinking and ability to work with minimal supervision.